Food Safety

 What does it truly mean to practice sustainable agriculture?

-For decades, the farm has used integrated pest management to decrease its usage of pesticides.
-Integrated Pest Management (IPM) is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
-IPM programs use current, comprehensive information on the life cycles of pests and their interaction with the environment.
-This information, in combination with available pest control methods, is used to manage pest damage by the most economical means, and with the least possible hazard to people, property, and the environment.
-The farm also grows the right crops in the right places, reducing its dependence on fertilizers and water.
-Microjet irrigation in the green houses means that more water is conserved.
+For decades our family farm has practiced integrated pest management to decrease its usage of pesticides.
+Integrated Pest Management (IPM) is an effective and environmentally sensitive approach to pest management that relies on a combination of common sense practices.
+IPM programs use comprehensive information on the life cycles of pests and their interaction within the environment.

 Good Agricultural Practices

-GAP compliance is your guarantee that we are providing the safest, cleanest growing environment possible.
+USDA also audits our farm annually.
+This USDA compliance is your guarantee that we are providing the safest, cleanest growing environment possible.

 Informative Links on Food Safety